bdsegal/code-for-exceedance-paper/readme.md

-## Code for reproducing examples and simulations in "Towards replicability with confidence intervals for the exceedance probability" by Segal, B. D. (submitted).
+## Code for reproducing examples and simulations in "Towards replicability with confidence intervals for the exceedance probability" by (submitted).

 ### Contents